assert-value/assert_value_elixir/README.md

   * Right argument should be in the form of string heredoc starting and ending with """ or File.read!.
 Using other types as right argument will raise AssertValue.ArgumentError.
+  * AssertValue works only with default ExUnit formatter (ExUnit.CLIFormatter)

 ## License